billryan/algorithm-exercise/README.md

 ## License

 This work is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License**.
 To view a copy of this license, please visit <http://creativecommons.org/licenses/by-sa/4.0/>

-## How to Contribute

-If you find any mistakes or want to update/translate the awesome notes, please follow the [Guidelines for Contributing](http://algorithm.yuanbin.me/en/faq/guidelines_for_contributing.md).
-Any comments or suggestions would be greatly appreciated.

 ## To Do